 Web presence is typically a term haplessly strewn across conference room tables when discussing a new website.
 Everyone wants to ensure their new site packs web presence.
 Unbeknownst to the jargon droppers, however, is that a website cannot create web presence.
 Sure, it’s a start but at the end of the day people will only fork over money to your business because of a superior product or service.

 So you already have a fantastic product or a great service?
 The hard part is over!
 Now it’s time to create yourself an ally.
 You need a website to help showcase what you do and why it’s amazing.
-You have two options here, you can skimp on your website and have it end up looking like this or with a little umph, it can look like this.
 Many companies today are developing web sites using an open source Content Management System such as WordPress, instead of the traditional HTML/Flash mashups for many reasons, below we’ve compiled the Top 5 to bring to you:

 The main draw of WordPress based sites is the cost efficiency.
 Websites require extensive coding to operate correctly.
 Much of this code can be recycled from site to site, so why spend money creating new code from the ground up?
 The majority of coding is already complete with WordPress, reducing massive development budgets.